Factbox-Views of frontrunners to succeed UK's Boris Johnson

 PENNY MORDAUNT

-On tax: Mordaunt wrote in the Telegraph newspaper: "Whilst I will cut taxes, I will pioneer sound money, with a key fiscal rule to ensure that debt as a percentage of GDP falls over time."
+On tax: Mordaunt told her launch campaign: "My key fiscal rule is that debt as a percentage of GDP will fall over time.
+My monetary policy will be on controlling inflation and our supply side reforms will yield a Brexit dividend on investment, infrastructure, incentives and innovation."

-She has said she will introduce an immediate 50% cut in VAT on fuel until at least April 2023, funded by increased VAT revenues as a result of inflation, and raise basic and middle earners' tax thresholds in line with inflation.
+She also said she would offer "a relentless focus on cost of living issues.
+I've already announced that on day one we are going to slash VAT on fuel at the pump by half and we are going to raise income tax thresholds for basic and middle-income earners in line with inflation".

-On cost of living: "Our economy is faced with the twin problems of soaring inflation and falling confidence – with a real risk of recession ahead.
+On cost of living, she said earlier: "Our economy is faced with the twin problems of soaring inflation and falling confidence – with a real risk of recession ahead.
 My government will focus on getting inflation under control, working closely with the independent Bank of England.
 We cannot risk spiralling wages and prices that lead to lower standards of living and loss of jobs."

+On government, she told her campaign launch: "First of all, we have to admit that Whitehall is broken ... in my administration we will see it look and feel very different, very fast...
+We are going to have a tighter cabinet."

 On Brexit: Mordaunt campaigned for the 'Vote Leave' group during the 2016 Brexit referendum.